openharmony/third_party_gn/docs/reference.md

   root [optional]
       Label of the root build target.
 The GN build will start by loading the build file containing this target name.
 This defaults to "//:" which will cause the file //BUILD.gn to be loaded.
+Note that build_file_extension applies to the default case as well.

+      The command-line switch --root-target will override this value (see "gn help --root-target").

   script_executable [optional]
       Path to specific Python executable or other interpreter to use in